Manisha Singh: Career

 In the private sector, she worked as a lawyer at Reed Smith and Squire Patton Boggs.
 Singh served as the Deputy Assistant Secretary in the Bureau of Economic, Energy and Business Affairs during the Bush administration.
 In addition, she was an executive director at J.P.
 Morgan Chase & Co. in the International Government Relations group.
 Manisha Singh was designated Acting Under Secretary of State for Economic Growth, Energy, and the Environment Shield Ombudsperson by the President in September 2018 until Keith J. Krach was confirmed as Under Secretary of State.
 She also serves as the Foreign Affairs Sous Sherpa for the 45th G7 summit.

-Unanimously confirmed by the Senate and sworn in as assistant secretary of State in November 2017, she leads a team of over 200 employees in the Bureau of Economic and Business Affairs, which also serves as the home bureau for economic officers posted in embassies around the world.
-She is the first woman appointed to the role and is responsible for advancing American prosperity, entrepreneurship and innovation worldwide.
+Unanimously confirmed by the Senate and sworn in as assistant secretary of State in November 2017, she led a team of over 200 employees in the Bureau of Economic and Business Affairs.
+She was the first woman appointed to the role and was responsible for advancing American prosperity, entrepreneurship and innovation worldwide.

 She was the senior fellow for international economic affairs at the American Foreign Policy Council as well as a term member at the Council on Foreign Relations.